9 Sustainable Linen Clothing Brands for Summer 2026

 Whimsy + Row creates its collection locally in Los Angeles.
 Local production allows Whimsy + Row to reduce its carbon footprint and ensure ethical manufacturing of its clothing.

-The Flax plant, which linen comes from is a more environmentally friendly alternative to cotton, as it uses around 97% less water to grow.
+The flax plant, which linen comes from, is a more environmentally friendly alternative to cotton, using around 97% less water to grow.

 Nomi Designs linen dress